 As an athlete, pain is often a typical side effect of sports.
-Whether it is the result of chronic overuse or from an acute injury, the pain just seems to be part and parcel of the world of athletics, especially on a professional level.
+Whether it is the result of chronic overuse or from an acute injury, the pain just seems to be part of athletics, especially on a professional level.

 The problem with pain is that it can not only hinder their training, it can also impede on their game-time performance.
 Unfortunately, as athletes get older and retire, the pain often lingers.
-In fact, it's quite common for retired athletes to suffer from chronic pain long after retirement.
+In fact, it's quite common for retired athletes to suffer from chronic pain long after retirement and ultimately for life.

 Athletes have traditionally been prescribed pharmaceutical medications to alleviate pain.
-NSAIDs and opioids have long been the go-to sources, but while they may be effective at treating athletic pain, these medications are not without their side effects.
-In addition to stomach discomfort, ulcers, and even kidney damage, they can also be highly addictive, which has shown to lead to a rise in opioid related overdoses.
+NSAIDs and opioids have long been the sources for pain relief, but while they may be effective at masking pain, these medications are not without their side effects.
+In addition to stomach discomfort, ulcers, and even kidney damage and they can also be highly addictive, which has shown to lead to a rise in opioid related overdoses.

-However, more and more athletes are discovering CBD oil benefits as an alternative to such medications — and they're finding that it is just as effective - if not more so - than traditional medications and it is completely natural.
+However, more and more athletes are discovering CBD oil benefits as an alternative to such medications — and they're finding that it is just as effective - if not more so than traditional medications and it is completely natural.
 Thanks to its anti-inflammatory properties, CBD oil has been shown to work wonders in the bodies of athletes and the general public as well.